NJZFLSc2g2022/.github/profile/README.md

 ## Hi there 👋

-We([NJZFLS Class2 of 2022](https://github.com/NJZFLSc2g2022)) are a regional GitHub Organization in the _Nanjing Zhenghe Foreign Language ,Jiangsu,P.R.China(NZFLS)_  Class 2 of 2022.✌️
+We([NJZFLS Class2 of 2022](https://github.com/NJZFLSc2g2022)) are a regional GitHub Organization in the _Zhenghe Foreign Language School,Nanjing ,Jiangsu,P.R.China(NZFLS)_  Class 2 of 2022.✌️

 ### Pinned Repositories